masikol/barapost/README.md

 Way 2: download ZIP archive (green button at the top right of this page "Clone or download" -> "Download ZIP").

-After that, you can find executable Python files in directory `barapost/barapost` and add this directory to your PATH variable (or just their paths to run them with in a manner like this: `/some/dir/barapost/barapost/prober.py`).
+After that, you can find executable Python files in directory `barapost/barapost` and add this directory to your PATH variable (or just use their paths to run them with in a manner like this: `/some/dir/barapost/barapost/prober.py`).

 ## The workflow and what Barapost does